 Internship Project- NOT for Internship Project Course offered for MSQF and MSGF students, NOT for CPT authorization (see CPT form under “International Students”)

 Maintaining Matriculation – For students intending to take a semester off, vacation term, or leave of absence

 Curricular Practical Training- For internships and full-time work during academic program

 Optional Practical Training- For work authorization upon graduation

-The purpose of the Student Advisory Council (SAC) shall be to ensure a continuing working relationship between the Gabelli School of Business graduate student body, faculty and administration with respect to academic and non-academic activities.
+What exactly does SAC do?
+The primary purpose of SAC is to ensure a smooth working relationship between the students, faculty, and the administration with respect to both academic and non-academic activities.
+Basically, we advocate on behalf of the student body!
 SAC is also responsible for the allocation of designated funds to GSB Student Clubs.

 How to join a student club? – Go to www.GSBGradLink.com.
 Click organizations and click join.
 This will add you to their mailing list.

 Grad Business Insider – Email goes out each Monday with a list of upcoming events and how to register.

 Main Events Calendar – on GSBgradLink.com.
 Includes all student activity events.